pflanze/functional-perl/README.md

     [These](http://functional-perl.org/london.pm-talk/) are the slides of
     an introductory presentation, but there's no recording and the slides may not be saying enough for understanding.
-(Todo: add spoken text?)
+(Todo: add text of speach somehow?)

 * __Intro__